satazor/eslint-config/README.md

     "root": true,
     "extends": [
         "@satazor/es6",
-        "@satazor/node"
+        "@satazor/addons/node"
     ]
 }
 ```

-Note that the `root` being true ensures that no parent configuration is used which also improves `eslint` performance because no more file lookups need to be done.
+Note that by setting `root` to true, we ensure that no ancestor configuration is used which also improves `eslint` performance because no more file lookups need to be done.

 ## File name convention

-- If your file exports a single class, your filename should be exactly the name of the class.
-- For other cases, the name of the file should be the same as the default exports (prefer camelCase).
+If your file exports a single class, your filename should be exactly the name of the class.
+For other cases, the name of the file should be the same as the default exports (prefer camelCase).

 ## License